Mode of action of the new treatment approach

 What are the costs?

-You will be reimbursed for reasonable travel costs incurred for your visits according to the guidelines of the University Hospital Zurich.
+You will be reimbursed for reasonable travel costs incurred for your visits until the treatment phase according to the guidelines of the University Hospital Zurich.

 Is there any compensation for participation?